 Ohh, you wanted to stop them from eating your house…

 To kill termites you need to feed them, specifically Colony Killer Termite Bait

 By pushing in the mud (on the monitor lid) and immediately covering the hole with a foil bag of Colony Killer Termite Bait, the workers switch from eating hard timber (mostly cellulose) to more easily chewing off a bellyful of moist alpha-cellulose (containing an active ingredient which disrupts their digestion and moulting).

 They know where they live, they take it there and, the queen and the whole colony dies.

 All you need is Colony Killer Termite Bait, a steady hand and the willing cooperation of the worker termites.

-Make a small hole in timber where you think the termites are, observe the termite activity come to defend the hole you have just made and attach a foil pouch of termite bait over the hole so the workers have direct and secure access.
+Make a small hole in the timber where you think the termites are, observe the termite activity come to defend the hole you have just made and attach a foil pouch of the termite bait over the hole so the workers have direct and secure access.

 Termites do the rest.
 Just check in on them and top up the termite bait